 The City of Peterborough can help with fee assistance in 53 licensed home and centre-based child care programs throughout the county.
 Click here to view the Directory of Child Care Centres.

 In Ontario, the Ministry of Education, must license all child care centres.

-All child care centres must follow the Day Nurseries Act.
+All child care centres must follow the Child Care and Early Years Act (2014).
 This Act sets out very specific rules, regulations and minimum standards under which centres must operate in order to get and maintain a license.

-Centres licensed under the Day Nurseries Act are there to help children grow and learn.
+Centres licensed under the Child Care and Early Years Act (2014) are there to help children grow and learn.